systechafrica/systechafrica.github.io/administration/email.md

 ## Inbox

-Click the **Inbox** link to open the inbox window.
+Click the **Inbox** link to open the Inbox window.
 Then click the **Compose** button to open a dialog box through which an email is composed and sent as shown below:

 <img  alt="compose email" width="80%" height="auto"  class="center"  src="../media2/composeemail.png">

 ## Outbox

-Click the **Outbox** link to open the outbox window where all outgoing email from the system are listed as shown below:
+Click the **Outbox** link to open the Outbox window where all outgoing email from the system are listed as shown below:

 <img  alt="email outbox" width="90%" height="auto"  class="center"  src="../media2/outbox.png">